John Crocker: North Africa

-The campaign continued on, with the Allies slowly tightening the noose over the Axis forces, who were still fighting harder than ever.
+The campaign continued, with the Allies slowly tightening the noose over the Axis forces, who were still fighting harder than ever.
 Crocker's IX Corps was involved in heavy fighting during the latter stages of the fighting, and managed to capture two key features, Selchet el Kourizia and Two Tree Hill, on 24 April, but despite this, IX Corps still failed to break through into the Tunis Plain.
-On 27 April, Crocker was wounded in a training accident, during a demonstration of a PIAT (Projector, Infantry, Anti Tank) anti-tank weapon, shortly before the final battle for Tunis and saw no further action in North Africa.
+On 27 April, Crocker was wounded in a training accident, during a demonstration of a PIAT (Projector, Infantry, Anti Tank) anti-tank weapon, shortly before the final battle for Tunis, and saw no further action in North Africa.
 A piece of shrapnel had entered Crocker's upper chest.
 Command of IX Corps passed temporarily to Lieutenant-General Brian Horrocks, who transferred over from the British Eighth Army's X Corps.
 The war in North Africa came to an end soon afterwards, with the surrender of almost 250,000 Germans and Italians.
 Crocker was, nonetheless, appointed a Companion of the Order of the Bath on 5 August 1943 for his command in Tunisia, and General Sir Harold Alexander, commander of the Allied 18th Army Group (which controlled both the British First and Eighth Armies), believed Crocker to have performed well throughout his relatively brief time in action.